jimmanuel/RunStats.NodeJS/README.md

 Tech Notes
 - I built an adapter layer so that I can easily switch between storing data in AWS native services or storing all data in memory in order to run it locally.
 This should also allow me to build a layer to learn Azure or Google cloud storage later.
 - I started integrating a proper DI library (inversify) but it became a bit of over-enginnering for what I needed.
 I reverted to the pinciples of KISS and YAGNI.
-IF and when the home rolled Inversion of Control implementation becomes too much to maintain, I'l revisit that decision.
+If and when the home rolled Inversion of Control implementation becomes too much to maintain, I'l revisit that decision.
 - Test coverage is horrible.